TITLE OF COURSE: World History of Animation

 - Overview of 1960s and 70s youth movement

 - Animated feature films for the youth audience

 - From arcade games to personal consoles

 - Issues in gaming

-- ASSIGNMENT: LONG PAPER THESIS OR OUTLINE.
-Please review the long paper guideline and grading rubric and submit a thesis or outline as a journal entry by next week.
-The long paper requires the student to pick an animated film or tv show and analyze it.
+- ASSIGNMENT: FINAL PRESENTATION THESIS OR OUTLINE.
+Please review the final presentation guideline and grading rubric and submit a thesis or outline as a journal entry by next week.
+The presentation requires the student to pick an animated film or tv show and analyze it.
 As in the short paper, students will be asked to contextualize the film in terms of cultural movements, and analyze the role of gender, race, class and ethnicity on the work.
-Students will be required to reference two of the assigned readings in their discussion of the work. (addresses SLO #2, #3, #4, and #5) (See guidelines and rubrics)
+The presentation should include slides with text, images and video clips. (addresses SLO #2, #3, #4, and #5) (See guidelines and rubrics)

 - Disney’s Competition in the US

 - Disney’s Renaissance